louchesprocket/pgnutil/README.txt

 	java -jar pgnutil.jar -gn 1616-1623,1710 -i mygames.pgn

-By default, pgnutil will output the full text of the game in re- sponse to any search operation.
-The "-s" option may be used to restrict the output to a pipe-separated list of selected fields.
-Selected fields may include any PGN tag; the following example repeats the previous search, but only prints the values of the "Event" and "Result" tags from each game:

-	java -jar pgnutil.jar -gn 1616-1623,1710 -s 'Event,Result' -i mygames.pgn

-There are also five "special" tags recognized by the "-s" option:

-	moves: causes pgnutil to print the game's move list
-	gameno: causes pgnutil to print the game's position within the PGN file
-	oid: causes pgnutil to print the game's opening identifier (see below)
-	winner: causes pgnutil to print the name of the winner
-	loser: causes pgnutil to print the name of the loser

-The main feature of pgnutil is its ability to perform search and replace operations.
-The "-m" option performs (roughly) Perl 5- style regular-expression matching against the entire text of each game in the file.
-For example, the following search prints every game containing the word "forfeit" from the file mygames.pgn:

-	java -jar pgnutil.jar -m 'forfeit' -i mygames.pgn

-Of course, if we want to know which players forfeited, we would still have to sort through the output.
-Much better to save our- selves the trouble by combining the "-s" option, and perhaps piping the output to another Unix command to produce a list of unique names of forfeiters:

-	java -jar pgnutil.jar -m 'forfeit' -s 'loser' -i mygames.pgn | sort -u

-If we only want to get a list of players that have forfeited in a game involving some version of Stockfish, we can combine the "-mp" option, which matches any player name (either black or white):

-	java -jar pgnutil.jar -mp 'Stockfish' -m 'forfeit' -s 'loser' -i mygames.pgn | sort -u

-If we don't want to see Stockfish itself in this list (which would happen if Stockfish forfeited any games), we can use the "-ml" (match loser) option in conjunction with a fancy regular expression to omit cases where Stockfish lost:

-	java -jar pgnutil.jar -mp 'Stockfish.*' -m 'forfeit' -ml '^(?:(?!Stockfish).)*$' -s 'loser' -i mygames.pgn | sort -u

-Or we can achieve the same thing (without the regular expression) by simply matching games that Stockfish won with the "-mw" option:

-	java -jar pgnutil.jar -mp 'Stockfish.*' -m 'forfeit' -mw 'Stockfish' -s 'loser' -i mygames.pgn | sort -u

-Pgnutil can also perform replacements on the game text with the "-r" option.
-For example, to replace every instance of 'Quazar' from the file mygames.pgn with 'Quazar 0.4 x64':

-	java -jar pgnutil.jar -r 'Quazar/Quazar/Quazar 0.4 x64' -i mygames.pgn

-The first "/"-separated component in the parameter to the "-r" option actually selects games upon which to perform the replace- ment.
-So the previous example means, "for every game containing 'Quazar,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
-Similarly, the command:

-	java -jar pgnutil.jar -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -i mygames.pgn

-means, "for every game containing 'Nunn 1' or 'Noomen 2012,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
-The selec- tivity of the replacement can be further refined with other op- tions.
-For example, the command:

-	java -jar pgnutil.jar -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -rl 'Glaurung 2.0.1' -i mygames.pgn

-uses the "-rl" (replace loser) option to mean, "for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"
-And, of course, any of these may be combined with any of the various matching ond output-selection options:

-	java -jar pgnutil.jar -m '[Bb]litz' -r '(Nunn 1)|(Noomen 2012)/Quazar/Quazar 0.4 x64' -rl 'Glaurung 2.0.1' -s 'Event' -i mygames.pgn

-means, "output the value of the 'Event' tag for every game containing 'Blitz' or 'blitz,' but of these games, for every game containing 'Nunn 1' or 'Noomen 2012' that was lost by 'Glaurung 2.0.1,' replace every occurrence of 'Quazar' with 'Quazar 0.4 x64.'"

 To list each event from the file mygames.pgn, along with the games that belong to it: